- Contract for 30-years: utility contracts to buy output of Broken Spoke Solar plant

 Under the terms of the agreement, RWE’s Broken Spoke Solar project, a 195.5-megawatt (MW) facility coupled with a 40 MW 2-hour battery energy storage device, will begin supplying power in late 2021.

-“We’re pleased to finalize this agreement with a company like Georgia Power, who has demonstrated a commitment to delivering clean, safe, reliable and affordable energy to its customers,” said Silvia Ortin, COO Onshore Wind and Solar PV Americas, RWE Renewables.
+“We’re pleased to finalise this agreement with a company like Georgia Power, who has demonstrated a commitment to delivering clean, safe, reliable and affordable energy to its customers,” said Silvia Ortin, COO Onshore Wind and Solar PV Americas, RWE Renewables.

 Georgia Power, the largest electric subsidiary of the Southern Company, is headquartered in Atlanta, Georgia.
 The company is an investor-owned public utility that serves more than 2.6 million customers.